 Sustainable development is a movement that is gaining traction across the country.
 More and more people are interested in learning about ways to live more sustainably, and businesses are starting to catch on.
 In this blog post, we will explore some of the ways that Canada is leading the way in sustainability.
-From environmental stewardship to commitment to renewable energy, Canada is setting an example for the rest of the world through its collaborative efforts with Environment and Climate Change Canada to support global climate action and sustainable development!
+From environmental stewardship to commitment to renewable energy, Canada’s national standards, policies, and initiatives demonstrate its leadership and commitment to environmental sustainability.
+Canada is setting an example for the rest of the world through its collaborative efforts with Environment and Climate Change Canada to support global climate action and sustainable development.

 What is environmental sustainability and why is it important?